Shemp Howard: Death

 On November 22, 1955, Shemp went out with associates Al Winston and Bobby Silverman to a boxing match, one of Shemp's favorite pastimes, at the Hollywood Legion Stadium.
-While returning home in a taxi that evening, Shemp died of a massive cerebral hemorrhage (as confirmed by Shemp's daughter-in-law; not a heart attack, as has been reported) at the age of 60.
+While returning home in a taxi that evening, Shemp died.
+The cause of death was contemporaneously reported in the press as a coronary event; later family accounts give as a cause of death a massive cerebral hemorrhage.
+He was 60 years old.

 Moe's autobiography gives a death date of November 23, 1955, which became the date cited by other accounts.
 Much of that book was finished posthumously by his daughter and son-in-law, without confirming some of the details that have since come to light.
 The Los Angeles County Coroner's death certificate states that Shemp Howard died on Tuesday, November 22, 1955, at 11:35 [PM] PST.
 Howard's obituary appeared in the November 23 afternoon editions of Los Angeles newspapers, citing the death on the night of November 22.

-Shemp Howard is interred in a crypt in the Indoor Mausoleum at the Home of Peace Cemetery in East Los Angeles.
+Shemp is entombed in a crypt within the Corridor of Eternal Life Mausoleum at the Home of Peace Cemetery in East Los Angeles.
 His younger brother Curly is also interred there, in an outdoor tomb in the Western Jewish Institute section, as well as his parents Solomon and Jennie Horwitz and older brother Benjamin "Jack".

 The "Fake Shemps"

 Columbia had promised exhibitors eight Three Stooges comedies for 1956, but only four were completed at the time of Shemp Howard's death.
 To fulfill the contract, producer Jules White manufactured four more shorts "with Shemp" by combining old footage of Howard with new connecting scenes played by a body double (longtime Stooge supporting actor Joe Palma) seen mostly from the back.
-Palma came to be known by Stooge fans as the "Fake Shemp", a term which director Sam Raimi later coined in reference to any body double replacing an actor.
+Palma came to be known by Stooge fans as the "Fake Shemp", a term which director Sam Raimi later coined in reference to any body double replacing an unavailable actor.

 These new releases of 1956 are all based on Stooge comedies of 1949.
 Rumpus in the Harem borrows from Malice in the Palace; Hot Stuff from Fuelin' Around; Commotion on the Ocean from Dunked in the Deep.
 The best-received and most technically accomplished of the four is Scheming Schemers (1956), combining new footage with recycled clips from three old Stooge shorts: A Plumbing We Will Go (1940), Half-Wits Holiday (1947) and Vagabond Loafers (1949).